erkenes/docker-vaultwarden-server/README.md

 [More information](https://github.com/dani-garcia/vaultwarden/wiki/Password-hint-display)

+### EMAIL_CHANGE_ALLOWED

+Controls whether users can change their email.
+This setting applies globally to all users.

 ### Logging

 - `LOG_LEVEL`: options are: "trace", "debug", "info", "warn", "error" or "off".
 NOTE: Using the log level "warn" or "error" still allows Fail2Ban to work properly.